Yshprajapti18/CrytpoScraper/README.md

 I would have done the whole assignment but I have some work due from my college

+### a django rest framework API which will take in a list of crypto coin acronyms, scrape the data from the website and return back the JSON response.
+Libraries to use:
+djangorestframework
+celery
+requests
+selenium

 ## 1./api/taskmanager/start_scraping [POST]-  this will take in a list payload [“Bitcoin”, “Etherium”, “Tether”] which are names of the crypto coins and submit a scraping job(celery will be used) to be run for these coins parallely and return back a job id

 ## 2./api/taskmanager/scraping_status/<job_id> [GET] - From the job_id received in the previous API, we can query this API and it will return the currently scraped data for that job.
 Sample output: